Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 Deal Transfer Checklist

-License Master Electrician License (NY State) Critical
+License Master Electrician License Transfer (Suffolk County) Critical

-Insurance General Liability Insurance ($1M+ coverage) Critical
+Insurance General Liability Insurance ($2M-$5M Policy) Critical

-Insurance Workers Compensation Insurance (24 employees) Critical
+Insurance Workers' Compensation Insurance (24 FTEs) Critical

 Insurance Commercial Auto Insurance (Fleet Coverage) Critical